TylerMcMahonCreate/TylerMcMahonCreate.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Tyler McMahon is a mechanical engineer with a passion for product design and advanced prototyping techniques.
-His professional experience is in instituional HVAC systems, with a focus on mechanical design "
+His professional experience is centered in institutional HVAC systems, with a focus on mechanical design "
 feature_row:
   - image_path: assets/img/SyringePumpCoverPhoto.png
     alt: "Syringe Pump"